Why do Christians who love God and seek him with all their heart still fall into pornography addiction?

 A quick Scripture, a quick prayer of deliverance or a puzzled look with a “real Christian’s don’t have those struggles” look is offered to those struggling.
 Really?
 Is it any wonder then that out of 3000 data points Pure Desire Ministries International found that between 60 – 70% of men in a church were struggling sexually and losing the battle?
 For real inner change and renewal to take place, we will have to go against our cultural, family and even maybe church grooming.

 Real Christians don’t have those struggles.
 Really?

-We will have to learn to be real, vulnerable and safe with each other in the context of Christian support groups and learn to support each other, rather than judge or give quick fix solutions.
+We will have to learn to be real, vulnerable, safe and truthful with each other in the context of Christian support groups and learn to support each other, rather than judge or give quick fix solutions.
 The good news is this: God loves us and has given us a new identity as Sons and daughters through Jesus Christ.
 He took our shame and guilt upon himself.
 Because we now belong to him, the inner wounds can receive healing as an ongoing process by the Holy Spirit because of the cross.
 This happens when the church family is supportive and loving.

 Christian “support groups” are not a new idea

 Christian “support groups” are not a new idea.
 John Wesley’s “Rules for Small Groups,” written in 1816, is an outline that embodies “the Method” from which the name “Methodist” came.
 This method resulted in one of the greatest revivals the world has ever known.
 Believers gathered together in small groups, sharing honestly, becoming accountable to one another, asking probing questions, praying for one another with a deep knowledge of their mutual needs and struggles.
 Any believer can benefit from this type of gathering.
 It can be a tremendously healing and encouraging experience for those in recovery.